ghrgriner/german-idiom-freq/README.md

 and
 [sample\_for\_review.py](https://github.com/ghrgriner/german-idiom-freq/blob/main/src/sample_for_review.py)
 can be used to generate samples or full listings of selected idioms for review.
+The input file of idioms used by this program has the variables:
 - **headword**: From first input file
 - **n_manual_sampsize**: Either 'all' or the sample size to use to create file(s) with the starting set of matches and the sample.